Local-first goal enforcement

 Not Just Blocking

-PlanKept supports both pressure and reward.
+PlanKept supports both pressure and earned access.

 Boundary mode